ptsochantaris/emeltal/README.md

 ## Currently supported models

 Emeltal offers a hand-picked list of proven open-source high-performance models, aiming to provide the best model for each category/size combination.
-This list often changes and expands as new models become available.
+This list often changes and expands as new models become available, or others are superceeded by much better performing ones.
+All models run at their maximum context size.

 #### General Chat
 - [SauerkrautLM-SOLAR](https://huggingface.co/VAGOsolutions/SauerkrautLM-SOLAR-Instruct)